Rules for Code Comments

 - if you had a profound insight or learning while writing some code, leave a comment about it

-- write about edge cases, that are easily missed
+- write about edge cases, that are easily missed (or better: write a test for that)

-- include links to external resources
+- include links to important external resources

 - comments are often read by people who have no idea about the context (this even might just be you in a few years), so make sure to provide context (links, your name, date)